jebidiah-anthony/old-github-page/chals/ctf/2019_XMASCTF/for/5_Back_to_2007.md

 4. <div style="overflow-x:auto;padding-top:10px">df 06 00 00 7c 0d 00 00 21 8f c4 01 3f ef ed cf 48 d7 45 80 ac 80 00 2a a3 af 21 b4 30 ba af 20 <strong style="color:green">36 36</strong> 80 a6 34 b6 b5 30 00 2c ac <strong style="color:green">96 96 a6 a6 a0 a0 a9 a9 bd bd</strong> 98 18 3a ba <strong style="color:green">93 93 b9 b9 af af</strong> b3 33 1a 9a <strong style="color:green">b6 b6 99 99</strong> af 2f 37 b7 <strong style="color:green">98 98</strong> b3 33 <strong style="color:green">34 34</strong> 3a ba af 2f <strong style="color:green">3a 3a 18 18</strong> 37 b7 <strong style="color:green">98 98</strong> b3 33 <strong style="color:green">34 34</strong> 3a ba <strong style="color:green">af af af af af af</strong> be 3e 00 00 00 a0 e1 7a d1 02 c0 bb 20 04 40 d3 62 e8 45 0b 80 02 88 06 00 04 21 ee 45 0b 80 f0 17 c3 85 c4 56 e0 35 a3 fa 92 c8 3d 00 02 00 00 be 00 00 80</div>

-The first and second strings may have numerous repeating bytes but their variation of is almost non-existent so I just dropped it.
+The first and second strings may have numerous repeating bytes but their variation is almost non-existent so I just dropped it.

 The third string seems to be a prime candidate for a flag since trying to convert the highlighted hex data into ASCII returns: